ReWittmann/blockSQP2/README_.md

 ### C++ and Julia examples
 C++ examples are located in blockSQP/examples, the example executables are placed into blockSQP/examples/bin.

-If blockSQP.jl was built, Julia examples are located at blocksqp.jl/scripts.
+If blockSQP.jl was built, julia examples are located at blocksqp.jl/scripts.
 Tests can be run after installing the dependencies specified in the project.toml